User Engagement Policy

 How to contact us / give feedback

-Responses to our annual user surveys, focus groups and other activities are made available on our feedback webpages.
-Additional feedback on Information Services is received via the annual National Student Survey and other University-wide feedback mechanisms.
+Responses to our user surveys, focus groups and other activities are made available on our feedback webpages.
+Additional Library feedback is received via the annual National Student Survey and other University-wide feedback mechanisms.
 This data is used along with other feedback mechanisms to regularly review and develop our services.

 User engagement